OpenCashDAO/contracts/README.md

 ### DAO contracts

-DAO is a system of 11 contracts interacting with each other.
+DAO is a system of 4 contracts where the controller is the main contract that is part of every transaction that happens in the DAO.

-#### Controller contract
+#### Controller.cash
 The Controller contract functions as the control and storage hub for the DAO.
-It holds authorizedThreadNFTs, proposalCounterNFTs and mintingNFTs.

 Constructor:
   - `daoCategory`: The category of the DAO NFTs.